Faculty

 • Rebecca Jones, Studio Owner and Ensemble Director

-Ballet, Pointe, Jazz, Modern, Modern Repertoire
+Ballet, Pointe, Modern, Modern Repertoire

 Rebecca Jones received her BFA in Dance Performance from Butler University.
 She enjoyed her first career performing with Dance Kaleidoscope, Oregon Shakespeare Festival, American Repertory Ballet Company, and Princeton Ballet.
 Rebecca began her second career teaching professional workshops and classes in various forms of dance.
 She has taught Ballet, Pointe, Modern, Jazz, Contemporary, Broadway, Hip-Hop, Lyrical, and Liturgical.
 Rebecca is also is the director of the ADA Ensemble.
 She is proud to be raising three wonderful children with her husband Shawn.
 Rebecca understands it is a privilege to have been teaching at ADA for so long and finds it a joy to train the dancers of the next generation.